makomweb/symfony-5-the-fast-track/README.md

 Clear the cache with `php bin/console cache:clear`.

+Clear the HTTP cache by removing it `rm -rf var/cache/dev/http_cache`

 ## Running functional tests

 1. prepare environment to handle test with the test database in test environements